hemilabs/actions/docs/security.md

 ## 1.1.
 Secrets

-- **Never hardcode secrets** - Always store sensitive data in GitHub Actions secrets and reference them securely within workflows.
+- **Never hardcode secrets** - Always store sensitive data in GitHub Actions secrets, 1Password or another approved secret provided, and reference them securely within workflows.

 - **Limit secret access** - Only expose secrets to the workflows that need them.
 When possible, avoid using global secrets if specific jobs do not require them.
 Repository-level secrets or environment secrets can be created to further limit access to the secrets, which can then have a lower scope.

 - **Mask secrets** - Ensure secrets are never logged or exposed during workflow executions.
-GitHub automatically masks secrets, however they should still never be printed or written to files.
+GitHub automatically masks secrets stored as GitHub Actions secrets, however they should still never be printed or written to files.

 ## 1.2. `GITHUB_TOKEN` permissions